-The final exam for this class will be given on Monday, June 24, 7:00 AM to 9:00 AM, the date and time officially specified by the college for our class.
-By registering for this class, you are saying that you are able to take the final exam at this date and time.
+The final exam for this class will be given on the date and time officially specified by the college for our class.
 Taking the final exam is required to pass the class.
-If due to unforeseen circumstances such as illness or family emergency you are unable to take the final exam at the scheduled time and date, please contact me as soon as possible.
-In such circumstances, you will need to take an incomplete for the class and arrange a time to make it up.
+If due to unforeseen circumstances such as illness or family emergency you are unable to take the final exam at the scheduled time, you will need to take an incomplete for the class and arrange a time to make it up.